 There are bush walks for the more adventurous including the wild 39 km Tabletop Track.
 This walk will reward you with secret waterfalls and breathtaking views along the way.

 Don’t miss the magnificent Florence Falls and Wangi Falls.
 Visit Buley Rockhole with its relaxing shaded tiers of crystal clear water.
-Check out the huge 2-metre tall magnetic termite mounds here too.
+Check out the huge 2-metre tall magnetic and cathedral termite mounds here too.
 A pleasant 4WD trip to the peculiar sandstone formations of the “Lost City” is definitely recommended.
 Litchfield can be enjoyed in a day or is well explored over a 3-day stay.

 There is no entry fee to visit, but it does cost to camp.
 Camping fees are payable on site.
 Litchfield is open year-round.

 The dramatic Katherine Gorge formed millions of years ago.
 The Katherine River carved its way through the sandstone cliffs to create this grand spectacle.
 This place is one of the must-see destinations in the Northern Territory.
 The towering cliffs are best explored via a 2 or 4-hour boat cruise along the river.
 The cruises operate year-round.
 The red sandstone gorge is over 70 metres deep in places.
 The river winds its way over 12 km, through 13 spectacular gorges.